 The Premium Choice for Rowing Club Storage Innovation

-At Space Saver Rowing Systems, we specialise in solving your boathouse storage problems through innovative design and simplistic function.
-Our bespoke fitting products will maximise the space available in your boatshed and make it easier to get equipment in and out.
+At Space Saver Rowing Systems, we specialise in solving your boathouse storage problems through innovative design and robust function.
+Our products will maximise the space available in your boatshed and make it easier to get equipment in and out.

 We firmly believe that more time spent on the water translates to better performance.
 As a result, all our products have been designed with user application at the forefront of design.